jongyookim/IQA_BIECON_release/README.md

 Detailed configuration of local quality score maps is set in `NR_biecon.yaml`.

 - `fr_met`: This describes the name of the full-reference image quality assessment metric.
-The corresponding local quality quality score maps must be generated first. ex) SSIM, FSIM ...
+The corresponding local quality score maps must be generated first. ex) SSIM, FSIM ...
 - `fr_met_scale`: This indicates the scale ratio of the local quality score maps to their original images.
 - `fr_met_avg`: If True, for each divided image patch, local quality score maps are averaged to be scalar values.
 Otherwise, patch of local quality score maps are used.